arnlig/ncc/README.md

 repeat target-independent) optimizations are run, then the graph allocator assigns registers and the output is rendered.

-Notably missing are global common subexpression elimination, and anything requiring SSA form.
-GCSE is planned, I just haven't gotten around to it yet.
-SSA, on the other hand, may or may not happen.
-The infrastructure to support it is there -- the IR already employs register subscripts, there is a carve-out for phi functions, extending the existing dominator code to find frontiers, etc. would be straightforward -- but I'm not yet convinced that the overall improvements would justify the cost.

 There is some primitive instruction scheduling, but only applied (quite awkwardly, actually) to the target-independent IR.

-### criticisms/improvements needed
+### criticisms

-The compiler is hog-tied, as all C compilers are, by aliasing problems.
+The compiler is hog-tied, as all C compilers are, by aliasing problems, but the compiler takes a too-pessimistic view of memory accesses.
+It does only the most primitive aliasing analysis, and it does not take advantage of the Standard's strict-aliasing provisions.
-(Would that history had turned out differently, and we all wrote code in Ada.)
-The compiler takes a very pessimistic view of memory accesses.
-It would be fairly unintrusive to take advantage of the Standard's strict- aliasing provisions to improve this, but that tends to make programmers angry.
-To go beyond that, doing serious aliasing analyses, and then using the results, would be a lot more work.

 The code is messier than I'd like.
 Some parts of the compiler are better thought-out than others.
-There are phasing problems between optimization passes.
-Many of the algorithms are implemented poorly and slowly.
-The list goes on.
-I should/will open issues in the repository to enumerate.

-Many "optimizations" in the compiler are ad hoc code improvements that really deserve to be properly analyzed and applied more generally.
-This is especially true of the target-dependent optimizations for the AMD64.
-(There are many, many improvements to be made in the AMD64 code generator.
-It interacts poorly with other phases of the compiler and still produces some really bone-headed sequences in the output.
-This is partly because I designed the IR for RISC architectures, but still ...)

-Probably the worst (but by no means only) offender is the register allocator.
+Many of the algorithms are implemented naively, and there are phasing problems between optimization passes.
+I initially intended the code generation to be targeted at the ARM architecture, and thus the AMD64 support is awkwardly bolted on; the IR is a poor fit for CISC machines and this exacerbates some of the seedier parts of the code.

-It's a fairly textbook bottom-up allocator, with absolutely no finesse when it comes to spills: not only does it reserve registers for spilling (which causes spills), it spills entire ranges rather than splitting ranges, and to make matters worse, the spill code naively inserts loads-before-uses and stores-after-defs for _every_ reference in those spilled ranges.
-My guess is that a little effort on the allocator will go along way toward improving the output.
+The register allocator is a fairly textbook bottom-up allocator, with absolutely no finesse when it comes to spills: not only does it reserve registers for spilling (which itself causes spills), but it also spills entire ranges rather than splitting ranges.
+To make matters worse, the spill code naively inserts loads-before-uses and stores-after-defs for _every_ reference in those spilled ranges.